-I am excited and privileged to welcome everyone to our first International Meeting in the amazing city of Toronto in Ontario Canada!
+I am thrilled and honored to welcome everyone to the awesome city of San Antonio, Texas!

-Academy members such as the Website Committee that includes Michael Leshner, P.E., Mitch Maifeld PE and Allen Molitoris PE who keep our website and database operating.
-That allows us to register for meetings, renew memberships and become members seamlessly.
-However, the backbone of our technical system known as CiviCRM that supports our website and other aspects of the Academy would not be possible without my colleague and friend – Mitch Maifeld.
-Mitch tirelessly keeps things functioning, including our nafe.org website and our NAFE content accessible to members of the Academy.
+Academy members who selflessly contribute to keep our Academy thriving cannot be thanked enough for their Herculean effort such as the Website Committee that continues to keep our website functioning like a well-oiled machine that allows us to register for meetings, renew memberships, and become members of the Academy seamlessly.
+Nevertheless, I want to state once again that the backbone of our technical system known as CiviCRM that supports our website and other aspects of the Academy would not be possible without my colleague and friend – Mitch Maifeld.
+Mitch continues to tirelessly keep NAFE1 functioning, our NAFE.org website and our NAFE content accessible to members of the Academy.

-To the 2022 NAFE Board of Directors, Committee Chairs, committee members, volunteers, and presenters here in Toronto, I sincerely say THANK YOU for continuing to serve the Academy making it one of the Jewels of the Engineering Community.
+To the 2022 NAFE Board of Directors, Committee Chairs, committee members, volunteers, NAFE Members and presenters here in San Antonio, I sincerely want to THANK YOU for allowing me to serve as President of the National Academy of Engineers, an organization that continues to serve as the North Star of Ethical Engineering Practice in the Engineering Community.

 Thank you all and stay safe.